Nestled between the two Donegal villages of Creeslough and Carrigart is the hidden gem of Donegal Boardwalk Resort.

 A drive leads from the Resort’s entrance off the road between Carrigart and Creeslough, past the three clusters of Villas and the first children’s playground directly down to the public carpark in front of the Boardwalk Bar & Restaurant, the all weather five-a-side, tennis, basketball court, the second children’s playground and of course, the gateway to the Boardwalk itself.
 A 25 minute easy stroll will bring you directly to the sandy beach and the Boardwalk’s surfaces are smooth and ideal for pushing prams and buggies or riding bikes.
 From the Villas to the beach is approximately a 5km round trip and a very enjoyable walk.

-There are type Villa types within the Resort.
+There are two Villa types within the Resort.
 The detached Villas are slightly larger and have 3 bedrooms sleeping up to 6 people.
 They have an open plan kitchen and living room with a separate dining room area in the adjoining sun room.
 Two of the bedrooms are located downstairs – one double bedroom and one twin bedroom, along with the main family bathroom with shower over bath.
-Upstairs is the third and master bedroom with ensuite with shower and there is large gallery which looks down over the living space below.
+Upstairs is the third and master bedroom with ensuite with shower and there is large gallery area which looks down over the living space below.

 The sitting rooms in all the Villas have recently undergone extensive refurbishments and now boast cosy wood burning stoves, SMART TV’s, comfortable couches, new curtains, and best of all – free WIFI to all guests!